 Tulane majors in Neuroscience pursue an interdepartmental curriculum.
-Majors fulfill the requirements of a premedical curriculum, which also is recommended for admission to graduate study in Neuroscience and related fields.
-A Bachelor in Science in Neuroscience from Tulane establishes an excellent foundation for medical school and/or graduate school.
+Majors fulfill many of the requirements of a premedical curriculum, as well as the coursework recommended for admission to graduate study in Neuroscience and related fields.
+A Bachelor in Science in Neuroscience from Tulane establishes an excellent foundation for medical school and/or graduate school!
 Students who earn the B.S. degree in Neuroscience at Tulane are eligible for admission to the M.S. degree program that offers an additional year of study in our 4+1 program.
 Many graduates of the 4+1 program in Neuroscience advance to doctoral programs in Neuroscience and related areas, or are accepted to medical school.
-Tulane University offers a 1-year Master of Science degree in Neuroscience for students with baccalaureate degrees from other institutions as well.
+Tulane University also offers a rigorous 1-year Master of Science degree in Neuroscience for students with baccalaureate degrees from other institutions.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 firstname.lastname@example.org